harshitsaurabh/breast-cancer-tabnet-classifier/README.md

 # breast-cancer-tabnet-classifier

-This project trains a TabNet model on the Breast Cancer Wisconsin dataset to predict malignancy.
+This project trains a Random Forest model on the Breast Cancer Wisconsin dataset to predict malignancy.

 # Dataset